BIAOXYZ/myNotes/programming_notes/computer_science_topics/CS_others.md

 The single instruction C compiler https://github.com/xoreaxeaxeax/movfuscator
 - > forked from  https://github.com/Battelle/movfuscator

+chibicc: A Small C Compiler https://github.com/rui314/chibicc
+- > (The old master has moved to [historical/old](https://github.com/rui314/chibicc/tree/historical/old) branch.
+This is a new one uploaded in September 2020.)
+- > chibicc is yet another small C compiler that implements most C11 features.
+Even though it still probably falls into the "toy compilers" category just like other small compilers do, chibicc can compile several real-world programs, including [Git](https://git-scm.com/), [SQLite](https://sqlite.org/), [libpng](http://www.libpng.org/pub/png/libpng.html) and chibicc itself, without making modifications to the compiled programs.
+Generated executables of these programs pass their corresponding test suites.
+So, chibicc actually supports a wide variety of C11 features and is able to compile hundreds of thousands of lines of real-world C code correctly.

 ## DB project

 Let's make a SQL parser so we can provide a familiar interface to non-sql datastores! https://github.com/mozilla/moz-sql-parser